tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 * when new version of libraries are installed into the system, executables automatically get the benefit, no need of relinking

-Dynamic linking adds the path of needed libary.
+Dynamic linking adds the path of needed libaries.
 But if the name or location of the lib changed, there will be an error when the programm will be run.
+To create a library, simply compile code without a main routine and process the resulting `.o` with `ar` or `ld`.